-There are two editing modes, geometric and physical.
+There are two editing modes, solution geometric and solution physical.
 In the geometric mode, you can move every object freely, ignoring any logical or dynamic relationship among them.
 The bodies cannot collide, but they can penetrate each other.
 In addition, the objects' constraints don't apply.
 The geometric mode could also be called the "raw editing mode," because you can edit the scene without considering the rules of physics.